 Many people rely strongly on the fact that their lawyer is not supposed to reveal any of the information they tell him or her, due to attorney-client privilege.
 But this privilege doesn’t always apply.
 For example, the second you tell your lawyer something while a friend is in the room with you, you can no longer depend on attorney-client privilege, which is another reason not to bring people to your meetings.
 Also, if you schedule a phone call with your lawyer but then put him or her on speakerphone with people around, your conversation is no longer private and subject to the attorney-client privilege.
 Essentially, you need to treat your communications with your lawyer as private and worth keeping confidential, or else the law won’t.

 If you already have a divorce lawyer for your case, now you can continue your communications knowing which boundaries to respect.
-But if you’re still looking for a lawyer to represent you, come to the Law Offices of H. William Edgar.
+But if you’re still looking for a lawyer to represent you, come to the Edgar & Dow.
 Our staff is caring and compassionate, and we offer a free consultation to discuss your divorce case.